MikeKalnt/VAE-TME/README.md

 - Kakkavas Grigoris - [gkakkavas@netmode.ntua.gr](mailto:gkakkavas@netmode.ntua.gr)

 ## Citing Work
-If you use any code please cite the following:
+If you used this code in your research, please cite the following:

 ### BibTeX
 ```